Women in roofing find their niche, their place to shine in the male-denominated construction world.

 Stay Healthy By Protecting Your Skin

 It will cover your nose, neck, your face.
 These are the places you get skin cancer first.
 So it is important to find your hat early.
-You could change hats through the day as the weather changes.
+You could change hats throughout the day if the weather changes.
 Some sun hats are foldable.

-If you are at high risk for sunburn, you will want to prepare for the day with a good coat of sunscreen before putting on your hat.
+If you are at high risk for sunburn, you will want to prepare for the day with a good layer of sunscreen before putting on your hat.